Have you and your spouse been trying, to no avail, to resolve your marital problems?

 3. Three words to remember: Calm.
 Kind.
 Clear

-Trust your gut feeling to let you know when you are ready to tell your spouse you want a divorce: Withholding this becomes unbearable and you need to say it in order to transition to the next chapter of your life.
+Trust your gut feeling to let you know when you are ready to tell your spouse you want a divorce: Withholding this becomes unbearable and you need to say it in order to transition to the actual divorce process, and the next chapter of your life.

-You might want to rehearse in advance what you want to say so that when the moment comes, your delivery is calm, kind and clear.
+You might want to rehearse in advance what you want to say so that when the moment comes, your delivery is calm, kind and clear and inflicts less pain of divorce.

 Something like “You know we’ve been unhappy for a long time.
 And I appreciate all the work you’ve put towards trying to fix things.
 But my sense is that the marriage is over, and we both need to recognize that so we can move on.”